 Before I go any further, please be aware that dermaplaning is not for everybody, if you have particularly sensitive skin, or active spots/acne it’s definitely not recommended.
 It is also a treatment that you may want to have performed by a qualified aesthetician/beautician.
 However, If you’re like me, you’ll probably want to try dermaplaning yourself, and start reaping the many benefits.

-Dermaplaning removes the uppermost layer of dead skin cells giving deeper exfoliation, revealing baby soft skin.
+Dermaplaning removes the uppermost layer of dead skin cells, giving deeper exfoliation to reveal baby soft skin.
 The process also triggers cell regeneration and stimulates collagen production due to the dermabrassive effect.
-Removing the dead skin cells and ‘vellus’ hair from the face gives a smooth, clean feel to the face.
-Skin care products can be absorbed more readily and makeup application is smoother.
+Removing the dead skin cells and vellus hair from the face gives a smooth, clean feel.
+Skincare products may be absorbed more readily and makeup application is smoother.

-Myth – The Hair Will Grow Back Thicker/Courser
+Myth – The Hair Will Grow Back Thicker/Courser.

 How To Use…